Kyubyong/transformer/README.md

   * nltk

 ## Why This Project?
 I tried to implement the idea in [Attention Is All You Need](https://arxiv.org/abs/1706.03762).
-They authors claim that they outperformed the state-of-the-art model in machine translation with only attention, no CNNs, no RNNs.
+They authors claimed that their model, the Transformer, outperformed the state-of-the-art one in machine translation with only attention, no CNNs, no RNNs.
 How cool it is!
-At the end of the paper, they say they will make their code available soon, but apparently it is not so yet.
+At the end of the paper, they promise they will make their code available soon, but apparently it is not so yet.
 I have two goals with this project.
 One is I wanted to have a full understanding of the paper.
 Often it's hard for me to have a good grasp before writing some code for it.
-Another is to help people who want to see its implementation before the authors officially unveil their code.
+Another is to share my code with people who are interested in this model before the official code is unveiled.

 ## Differences with the original paper
-I don't intend to replicate exactly the paper.
-Rather, I want to implement the main ideas in the paper and verify it in a SIMPLE and QUICK way.
+I don't intend to replicate the paper exactly.
+Rather, I aim to implement the main ideas in the paper and verify them in a SIMPLE and QUICK way.
 In this respect, some parts in my code are different than those in the paper.
 Among them are
 * I used the IWSLT 2016 de-en dataset, not the wmt dataset because the former is much smaller, and requires no special preprocessing.
 * I constructed vocabulary with words, not subwords for simplicity.
 Of course, you can try bpe or word-piece if you want.
 * I parameterized positional encoding.
 The paper used some sinusoidal formula, but Noam, one of the authors, says they both work.
 See the [discussion in reddit](https://www.reddit.com/r/MachineLearning/comments/6gwqiw/r_170603762_attention_is_all_you_need_sota_nmt/)